jonashund/expAna/README.md

 _

 ### Data acquisition and experiment documentation
--   Document your experiments in a spreadsheet using the `documentation_template.xlsx` located in `expAna/docu_templates`
+-   Document experiments in a spreadsheet using the `documentation_template.xlsx` located in `expAna/docu_templates`

 -   Record an image series with the [_LIMESS Q-400_](https://git.scc.kit.edu/ifm/labor/pruefmaschinen/-/tree/master/DIC_Limess) system
     -   Name the recorded files in accordance with the _Instron WaveMatrix_ software
--   Optional: evaluate the acquisitions
+-   Optional: evaluate the acquisition using _Istra4D_

 ### Data import